-If enabled, then Corvus does not read object values for object switching commands (previous and
+If enabled, then Corvus does not read object values for object switching commands (previous and next object).
+Double-tap to change the value.

 6.39.4.14 Say text

 Speaks the entered text, it works even when the silent movement through objects is active.